A Thought Experiment

 The Nub: Pattern Interdependence

 Now, let's add two crucial assumptions.
 We're supposing people to have stored-up in their memories a personal stock of A-type patterns, hopefully some new and shiver-worthy to others, ready to exchange.
 First, let's now suppose that whether you recognize a new pattern to be an A or a B depends in part on what patterns you've encountered and judged to be an A in the past -on what you've got in your stock.
 Your experience colours your judgement.
 And second, let's suppose that people have some small latitude to revise their estimations as to whether patterns are A's or B's.
-They're not completely malleable, but they can generally tweak things a bit.
+People aren't completely malleable, but they can generally tweak things a bit.
 It does, though, take some effort to change - there's a personal cost.

 What Would Happen Now?